sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ## What we learned

 - Sorbet is powerful enough to fit many needs
-- Stripe engineers want editor tooling!
+- People like using Sorbet
+  - ... but they'd like it even more in their editor
 - Adding types to a codebase takes time
   - ... but automated tooling can make it take less time